jgdonas/html-images-lazy-loader/README.md

 # TODO!

-* This code should be optimised since this module is using the scroll event to calculate all the images position, which is quite expensive in computational terms.
-An alternative version using the [Intersection Observer API](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) which by the way should be easier to implement that this solution.
+* ~~This code should be optimised since this module is using the scroll event to calculate all the images position, which is quite expensive in computational terms.
+An alternative version using the [Intersection Observer API](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) which by the way should be easier to implement that this solution.~~ Yes, I did it: [html-images-lazy-loader-w-intersection-api](https://github.com/jgdonas/html-images-lazy-loader-w-intersection-api)